Lo-Hacker/electric-circuit-theory.github.io/index.md

 Do you want to put into practice what you have studied?
 Don't have an educational laboratory available?
 Then the [Arduino](https://www.youtube.com/playlist?list=PLTUiZz9ic8dGnGcF4f2TXGYtYC5C-FNG4) laboratory is for you!

 ## Traditional Laboratory
+Do you have an educational laboratory available and don't you  know where to start?
+Are you a student of the Politecnico di Torino and want to gain experience in the laboratory?
+Then download the[material](http://led.polito.it/main_it/material.asp) and start learning right away!

 ## Thesis

 ```markdown
 Syntax highlighted code block